 Enjoy Christmas With an Addict: Here’s How!

 The Christmas holidays are a time of family and friends, good cheer and great food.
-It’s a time that most of look forward to each year.
+It’s a time that most of the look forward to each year.

-Unfortunately, an addiction in the family sings loud and clear without making a sound.
+Unfortunately, addiction in the family sings loud and clear without making a sound.
 Everyone around the holiday table is aware that “Uncle Steve” is a little too happy, and Cousin Evelyn is falling to sleep at the end of the table.

 Enjoying the holiday festivities can be difficult when an addict shows up at the eggnog bowl, but there are things you can do to at least control the situation, if not eliminate it entirely.

 Control the environment.

 If you’re enjoying the holiday meal at the addict’s family home, you have to live by the rules of the house.
 That means you’re not in control.

 If you have the holidays at your home, you have greater control over what’s going on – and who’s had a bit too much to drink before dinner.